-PHONE SERVICE AND INTERNET ACCESS:
+PHONE SERVICE AND INTERNET ACCESS

-- Students are strongly encouraged to bring a cell phone there is no landline phone service in RinglingCollege residence hall rooms or hallways.
-If you do not have a smart phone, you will be LOANED a tablet or laptop to view your schedule, receive and access messages conveniently online. - Students will have access to the Internet and email via their Ringling College system access and/or through the College's free Wi-Fi network.
+Students are required to bring a U.S. cell phone.
+It is used for the emergency broadcast system communications during the program.
+There is not a landline phone service in Ringling College residence hall rooms or hallways.

-PRECOLLEGE ACADEMIC PROGRAM HIGHLIGHTS
+Students have access to the internet and email via the Ringling College system access and/or through the College's free campus-wide Wi-Fi network.

-Earning College Credit and Your Ringling College Transcript
+PRECOLLEGE ACADEMICS

-Final assessment is recorded in your official Ringling College transcript as Satisfactory or Unsatisfactory, based on the entire PreCollege program.
+Earning College Credit

-Students will receive an evaluation and suggestions for improvement from the faculty for each of their four core and their two immersion courses.
+Final PreCollege assessment is recorded as Pass/Fail, based on the students' overall PreCollege program performance.

-Students who satisfactorily complete the program receive three elective college credits from Ringling College of Art and Design, which will automatically apply toward the BFA/BA degree upon enrollment in the College.
+- Students will receive an evaluation and suggestions for improvement in the Canvas LMS from the faculty for each of their four core and their two immersion courses. - Students who satisfactorily complete the program receive three elective college credits from Ringling College of Art and Design, which will automatically apply toward the BFA/BA degree upon enrollment in the College.
+Credits are also transferable. - If the student did not Pass the program, they do not receive college credit for PreCollege and no transcript will be available.
+The student will receive an Attendance Certificate.